nichoth/route-event__old/readme.md

   // { scrollX: 0, scrollY: 0 }
 })

-// change the location and fire the onRoute cb route.setRoute('/some/path')
+// change the location and call the onRoute cb route.setRoute('/some/path')
 ```